danxizuo/D-ST_and_S-ST/README.md

 # D-ST_and_S-ST

+Checkpoints for diaplacement model can be found at https://drive.google.com/file/d/1El2o6_9kq87cNm0cBmru_A9nM05Y8XPW/view?usp=drive_link

+Checkpoints for strain model can be found at https://drive.google.com/file/d/1rGj3bkkWibXiJdu-zaBQmTE8ZjoooUkR/view?usp=drive_link

-The trained parameters and dataset will be uploaded after the paper is accepted.
+The original dataset will be uploaded once our other manuscript has been published.